lbinria/trace_validation_tools/README.md

 # What is trace validation ?

-If you describe a system or a program with a formal specification, particularly a TLA+ formalism, you may have to your implementation against the specification.
+If you describe a system or a program with a formal specification, particularly a TLA+ formalism, you may have to check your implementation against the specification.

 To do that, you can use our `trace_validation_tools`.
 First, these tools provide primitives allowing one to log some selected events and